hacks-guide/Guide-WiiU/docs/user-guide/faq.md

 ### Can I install homebrew on Wii U with a USB instead of SD Card?

-> No, you must have an SD Card for a first time setup, a usb can then be used to install game backups, vc injects, etc, but not to store Homebrew Apps which are required to set everything up
+> No, you must have an SD Card for a first time setup, a USB can then be used to install game backups, vc injects, etc, but not to store Homebrew Apps which are required to set everything up

-### My HDD doesn't work or makes a weird clicking-sound, what should I do?
+### My HDD doesn't work or makes a weird clicking sound, what should I do?

 > The reason behind that is that the Wii U doesn't give enough power through one USB port to use the Hard Drive.
 >